 The water in our rivers and dams is shared by many different users.
 Managing water for the environment is the job of the Commonwealth Environmental Water Holder (CEWH).
-Since 2018, Jody Swirepik has held the role of the CEWH.
+From October 2022, Simon Banks holds the role of the CEWH.
 The CEWH is just one of many water holders in the Murray-Darling Basin, and is subject to the same fees, allocations, carryover and rules as other water users.

 The CEWH is an independent statutory position established under the Water Act 2007.
 The CEWH leads, and is supported by, the Commonwealth Environmental Water Office (CEWO).
 The CEWO is a division of the federal Department of Climate Change, Energy, the Environment and Water.

 How we operate